mehulagg/gitlab/doc/administration/pages/index.md

 1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure).

-Alternative, if you have existing Pages deployed you can follow the below steps to do a no downtime transfer to a new storage location.
+Alternatively, if you have existing Pages deployed you can follow the below steps to do a no downtime transfer to a new storage location.

 1. Pause new Pages deployments by setting following in `/etc/gitlab/gitlab.rb`: